twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerifiableCredentialVerify.md

 > **buildCommandVerifiableCredentialVerify**(): `Command`

-Build the verifiable credential verify command to the CLI.
+Build the verifiable credential verify command for the CLI.

 ## Returns